casper-network/docs/source/docs/casper/operators/setup.md

-# Basic Node Setup
+# Basic Node Configuration

-A node is usually run by executing the `casper-node-launcher`.
-This app executes the `casper-node` as a child process and also handles upgrades to bring the node to the latest version released.
+This page outlines the processes and files involved in setting up a Casper node.
+For step-by-step node installation instructions, follow the [Mainnet](/operators/install-mainnet/) or [Testnet](/operators/install-testnet/) installation pages.

 ## Casper Node Launcher {#casper-node-launcher}

+A node is usually run by executing the `casper-node-launcher`, which executes the `casper-node` as a child process and also handles upgrades to bring the node to the latest version released.

 The `casper-node-launcher` can be installed via a Debian package, which also creates the `casper` user and directory structures and sets up a `systemd` unit and logging.

-The casper-node-launcher Debian package can be obtained from <https://repo.casperlabs.io>.
+The `casper-node-launcher` Debian package can be obtained from <https://repo.casperlabs.io>.
 You only need to run the steps detailed there once.

 Then, proceed to install the `casper-node-launcher` by running these commands: